-Here, four bases for elaborating and illuminating the relational interdependence between the social and individual contributions to participation, learning and remaking of cultural practice have been identified and presented.
-An instance based on the data from just one subject has been used to illuminate these relations in this section.
-The data from other workers in the same workplace (e.g. one who works from home while tending to his sick wife, another who is a senior officer) offer different sets of relationships that serve to shape their kind of participation, learning and remaking of practice.
-Across other bases of interdependence, these bases are also played out in different ways premised on quite different relationships.
-Across these sites, as identified in the earlier analyses are quite different institutional arrangements for participation and learning.
-It is intended to explore further these workers experiences through the bases outlined above.
+Here, four bases for understanding and appraising the relational interdependence between the social and individual contributions to participation, learning and remaking of cultural practice have been identified and presented.
+An instance based largely on data from just one subject has been used to illuminate these relations in this section.
+The data from other fire fighters in this same workplace (e.g. one who works from home while tending to his sick wife, another who is a senior officer) offer different sets of relationships that serve to shape their kind of participation, learning and remaking of practice.
+Across these other firefighters and similarly for workers in the other three workplaces, these bases are also played out in different ways premised on quite different relations.
+Further, across these sites, there are quite different institutional arrangements for participation and learning (Billett et al 2005).
+It is intended to explore further these workers' experiences through the bases for understanding the relational interdependence as outlined above.
 It is clear that quite different and distinct opportunities for reflection, dialogue, rewards and performance roles are afforded and exercised across these workplaces.
-Moreover, the initial data suggests there are stronger distinctions and differences within these workers goals, their intentions for participating in work and how they exercise their interest and agency.
-It is these analyses that will elaborate the next phase of this study.